 Following increased international criticism of the shipping industry’s scandalous scrapping practices, the International Maritime Organisation (IMO) Hong Kong Convention for the Safe and Environmentally Sound Recycling of Ships (HKC) was adopted at a Diplomatic Conference held in Hong Kong, China, in May 2009.
+After sixteen years, the HKC will enter into force on 26 June 2025.
 The Convention sets standards for ship recycling and puts responsibility for enforcement on the vessel’s flag state and the recycling state.

 Whereas the shipping industry upholds the Hong Kong Convention as the only solution for improving shipbreaking conditions globally, the Hong Kong Convention has been strongly criticised for not providing standards that will ensure safe and environmentally sound ship recycling by NGOs globally, the UN Special Rapporteur on Toxics and Human Rights, the European Parliament and the majority of developing countries party to the UNEP Basel Convention.